NCTR Survivors Gathering

 Or is it also about discovering something within ourselves—something transformative for the future?

-Over the past decade, healing has taken root across Canada—both collective and personal.
+Over the past decade, healing has taken root across Canada—both collectively and personally.

 And it began with truth.